rileyeaton-ubc/COSC519-Jersey-Number-Recognition/progress_journal.md

   - Replacing ResNet34 with a more advanced model, such as ResNet101, for the legibility classifier.
   - The suggestion to allocate tasks based on pipeline components was discussed and may be adopted once all members have a clearer understanding of potential improvements.

-Aiden proposed enhancing the legibility classifier to filter out more images earlier in the pipeline, thereby reducing resource consumption.
+Aidan proposed enhancing the legibility classifier to filter out more images earlier in the pipeline, thereby reducing resource consumption.

 #### Tasks for Next Week: